Silene chalcedonica: Taxonomy

+Distribution and habitat

+The species is native to central and eastern Russia, Kazakhstan, Mongolia, and northwestern China.
+It has naturalised in some parts of North America.
+It can be found along roadsides and other disturbed areas, as well as open woodlands, in the northern United States and Canada.

-Cultivation and uses
+Cultivation

 It is a popular ornamental plant in gardens.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 Numerous cultivars have been selected, varying in flower colour from bright red to orange-red, pink or white.
 It grows best in partial to full sun and in any good well-drained soil, if provided with a constant moisture supply.
 The flowering period is extended if faded flowers are removed.
 It is short-lived in poorly drained soil.
 Double-flowered cultivars are propagated by division.

+In culture

 It was voted the county flower of Bristol in 2002, following a poll by the wild flora conservation charity Plantlife.
 Its colour is reflected in the livery and crest of the city's university.

-As an introduced species

-The species has naturalised in some parts of North America.
-It can be found along roadsides and other disturbed areas, as well as open woodlands, in the northern United States and Canada.

-Thomas Jefferson sowed this plant at Monticello in 1807.